⇓ Watch Video ⇓

 - The mustard method is to store tomato paste in the refrigerator (My favorite!)

-- Vegetable oil way to store tomato paste in the refrigerator.
+- The vegetable oil method for storing tomato paste in the refrigerator.

-- Freezing tomato paste in a large ziplock bag.
+- Freezing tomato paste in a large bag.

 - Freezing tomato paste in baking paper.